 People with type 2 diabetes consumed 1 gram of American ginseng 40 minutes before their main meals, for 2 months, maintaining their usual treatment in a study.

-Their fasting blood glucose levels dropped by about ten percent After this time.
+Their blood glucose levels, on an empty stomach, dropped by about ten percent after this time.
 This effect seems to be due to its ability to increase insulin secretion in the body and improve cell response.